 Every so often, a new paradigm develops and redefines the way the industry does business.

 It challenges the status quo, introduces out-of-the-box ideas, and leads to a revolution in corporate thinking.
-Product-led growth is one such idea, but what exactly is it, and is it right for your What is SaaS?
+What is product-led growth?
+Product Led Growth (PLG) is a business development strategy that leverages product usage to drive customer acquisitions, conversions, and market expansion.
+It places product on the focus of businesses,… is one such idea, but what exactly is it, and is it right for your What is SaaS?
 SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
 The model… company?

 Read on to learn more.